psoukie/psoukie.github.io/_notes/putin-kasparov-a-ruthless-game.md

 summary: Putin's full-scale invasion of Ukraine prompted me to revisit what I wrote three years after Garry Kasparov retired from professional chess to pursue his fight for Russian democracy -- a fight which has only grown in importance.
 ---

->> Putin's full-scale invasion of Ukraine prompted me to revisit this article which I wrote in 2008.
+>> Putin's full-scale invasion[^different] of Ukraine prompted me to revisit this article which I wrote in 2008.
 Since then, many more people were imprisoned, assassinated and killed under Putin's regime.
 >>
 >> The past (and a very grim specific past) is not as far as it seems: 1980 is only as distant from today as 1938 was from 1980.
 >>
 >> I believe we allow bad things to happen because we forget too easily and we avoid inconveniences.
 But we are not powerless, which is something I will elaborate on in my next post.

-[^different]: That history books will need to differentiate between Putin's first invasion of Ukraine and annexation of Crimea in 2014 and this large-scale invasion of 2022 is a reason enough for a pause.
+[^different]: That history books will need to differentiate between Putin's first invasion of Ukraine and annexation of Crimea in 2014 and this second invasion of 2022 is a reason enough for a pause.

 Considered the strongest chess player of all time, Garry Kasparov retired from professional chess in 2005.
 After having achieved everything a chess player could,[^master] he put his focus on Russian politics.
 His possibly toughest match yet.